AI-READI/pyfairdatatools/changes/clinicaltrials.md

     - `InterventionType` has been renamed to `interventionType`
     - `InterventionName` has been renamed to `interventionName`
     - `InterventionDescription` has been renamed to `interventionDescription` and is now required
-    - `InterventionArmGroupLabel` has been renamed to `interventionArmGroupLabel`
     - `InterventionOtherNameList` has been renamed to `interventionOtherNameList`
-      - `InterventionOtherName` has been renamed to `interventionOtherName`
-      - `InterventionOtherNameType` has been renamed to `interventionOtherNameType`
-      - `InterventionOtherNameDescription` has been renamed to `interventionOtherNameDescription`
 - `EligibilityModule` has been renamed to `eligibilityModule`
   - `Gender` has been renamed to `sex`
   - `GenderBased` has been renamed to `genderBased`